 }

 The examples above are incomplete.
-If you look at the sources of the corresponding libraries, you'll want to close them straight away.
+If you look at the sources of the corresponding libraries, you'll want to close them away.
 The amount of code is beyond decency.
-Ensuring it works in the same way in all browsers (and all their versions) is not an easy task.
+Ensuring it works the same way in all browsers and all their versions is challenging.

-To find out the support for certain features in different browsers, there's an excellent resource https://caniuse.com/.
 And the easiest way to add polyfills to your website is to use the polyfill.io project.
-In addition to this project, GitHub has a huge number of ready-made polyfills for any parts of the DOM.
-They're scattered across different repositories belonging different people, so if you need to add a polyfill to something, you'll first have to spend time searching for the right library.
+In addition to this project, GitHub has many ready-made polyfills for all parts of the DOM.
+They scatter across repositories belonging to different people, so if you need to add a polyfill to something, you'll first have to spend time searching for the library.

-Sometimes, you just need to check for a certain feature, and depending on the result, execute different code.
-In this kind of situation, the modernizr library will help.
+Sometimes, you check for a feature and decide what code to execute.
+In this kind of situation, the modernizr

 // Checks to see if flash is there